 In the heat of the moment, it’s difficult not to say things we might later regret.
 Whether you’re quick to anger or just pushed past your limit, stress can make us lash out and hurt people without actually meaning to.
 When we start to get heated, it’s best to take a second, count to ten, and breathe before we say what we were thinking.
 That way, at least, we can make sure we mean it and aren’t just caught up in our anger.

 Practice makes perfect!

 This poster reminds us that we have to learn and grow from our mistakes.
-Some say Einstein once said that the definition of insanity is doing something over and over again and expecting a different result (others attribute it to a handful of others—check out these other constantly misattributed quotes).
+Some say Einstein once said that the definition of insanity is doing something over and over again and expecting a different result.
 In some ways, the poster is encouraging, as it tells us that our mistakes just hone our aim for our future “hits.”

 Do as I say, and as I do